kamilaworonicz-ba/digital-editorial-workflow/docs/03_process_diagrams.md

 The TO-BE model preserves the existing revision loop while replacing printed proofs and physical handoffs with a shared interactive layout preview.

 Required corrections are recorded directly in the preview and are available to the DTP Specialist.
 New correction annotations are automatically assigned the `Open` status.
 After applying the requested correction to the production layout, the DTP Specialist marks the correction as `Resolved`.
-A resolved correction may be reopened if further changes are required during the next review.

 ![TO-BE chapter revision process](../process_diagram/BPMN_TO-BE_editorial.svg)